gahssi/netvermin/README.md

 # netvermin
 Proof-of-concept network worm written in Python

-> **Disclaimer:** This project is for **educational and research purposes only**.
+> **PLEASE READ:** This project is for **educational and research purposes only**.
 It is intended to demonstrate malware development techniques in a controlled test environment. **Do not deploy or use this code on production systems or any network without proper authorization.**

 ### Features